 Being a small city, Oakley does not have a public transit system used by locals to get to and from work.

-In terms of college education, Oakley is nearly on par with the US average for all cities of 21.84%: 18.51% of adults 25 and older in Oakley have a bachelor's degree or advanced degree.
+The education level of Oakley citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.51% of adults 25 and older in Oakley have a college degree.

 The per capita income in Oakley in 2022 was $26,285, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,140 for a family of four.
 However, Oakley contains both very wealthy and poor people as well.